 Once back in Southern California Pearlman and friends got together and discussed the idea.
-At that meeting at Pearlman’s home Pete Condos came up with the name, National Off-Road racing Association (NORRA).
+At that meeting at Pearlman’s home Pete Condos came up with the name, National Off-Road Racing Association (NORRA).
 The first race to be sanctioned by the organization would be the 1967 “Mexican 1000 Rally” beginning in Tijuana and racing from Ensenada to La Paz.
 68 vehicles started the race competing in four classes.
 For the first time different types of vehicles would compete against each other.
-After the first vehicle, the Myers Manx Buggy driven by Vic Wilson and Ted Mangels came across the line Pearlman knew he had an event that held great potential.
+After the first vehicle, the Meyers Manx Buggy driven by Vic Wilson and Ted Mangels came across the line Pearlman knew he had an event that held great potential.

 In 1969 officials from Mexico contacted Pearlman about hosting a second event in Baja.
 The Baja 500 which would run as a loop race and have a more affordable entry fee.
 The inaugural race had over 220 participating racers.
 Bud Ekins and Guy Jones drove a Vic Hickey built buggy to victory.
 The race is one of the longest running off-road races in North America.
 Pearlman and NORRA ran the Baja races until 1973 when SCORE took over all of the races previously run by NORRA.
 In addition to Baja races Pearlman organized the Stardust 7-11 race in Nevada near Las Vegas in 1968.
 This race offered a $25,000 cash purse.
 In conjunction with the race Pearlman hosted one of the first Off Road Motorsports tradeshows open to the public, the NORRA Stardust Off-Road Vehicle and Equipment Show.
 In 1972 he and NORRA held the first Parker Dam 500.